Predicting Take-over Time for Autonomous Driving with Real-World Data: Robust Data Augmentation, Models, and Evaluation: Experiments Evaluation

 \textbf{Effect of data augmentation and transfer learning:} Next, we conduct experiments to assess the effects of our data augmentation and transfer learning schemes.
 To isolate these effects, we use the same ID LSTMs model for all experiments.
 We compare the following training schemes:

 \begin{itemize} \item \textbf{CDS (R):} First, as a baseline, we train a model purely using the raw CDS data without augmentation. \item \textbf{CDS (A):} Next, we train a model using the augmented training dataset using the augmentation scheme described in section \ref{sec:d8-data-aug}.
-The number of training samples for the raw and augmented datasets are shown in table \ref{tab:data-size} \item \textbf{ORI $\rightarrow$ CDS (A):} Finally, we consider a model pre-trained to estimate the observable take-over readiness index (ORI) proposed in \cite{deo2019looking}.
+The raw dataset contained 1,375 samples, which we augment to 47,461 datapoints. \item \textbf{ORI $\rightarrow$ CDS (A):} Finally, we consider a model pre-trained to estimate the observable take-over readiness index (ORI) proposed in \cite{deo2019looking}.
 The ground truth ORI values are obtained via subjective ratings assigned by multiple human observers rating how ready a driver is to take-over control from the vehicle based on the past two seconds of video feed from the driver facing cameras.
-The ratings are normalized and averaged to account for rater bias as described in \cite{deo2019looking}.
-The process for transfer learning from ORI estimation to TOT prediction is shown in Fig~\ref{fig:d8-transfer}. \end{itemize}
+The ratings are normalized and averaged to account for rater bias as described in \cite{deo2019looking}. \end{itemize}

 Results from these experiments are presented in Table~\ref{tab:data-comp}.
 As before, we use individual and overall mean absolute errors (MAEs) as metrics for comparison.

 From Table~\ref{tab:data-comp}, we notice that training on the augmented dataset (as proposed in Section~\ref{sec:d8-data-aug}) consistently and considerably improves performance as compared to the raw dataset.
 We believe that doing so prevents overfitting, provides regularization, smooths the outputs of model, and adds new training samples that would be cumbersome or impossible to capture.